“I have Canberra on the line, sir.”

 The Major General swallowed hard.
 Talking to the Australian seemed easy all of a sudden.

 “Get me another drink.
 Anybody,” he said.
-“Then someone get me the president.”
-The Major General cleared his throat as his eyed darted between the images of the tentacled beast and the Victorian house.
+“Then, someone get me the president.”
+The Major General cleared his throat as his eyes darted between the images of the tentacled beast and the Victorian house.
 “And someone call my wife…please.”